oblinger/HookAnchorApp/logs/IdeasAll/Ideas Social/Forum/Forum.md

 _
 # LOG
+### n2022-05-28  Raw material for Immigration issue based slides

+Conservative issues:  Immigration, 2020 Election Fraud Liberal issues: Guns, Climate

+Recent US Immigration

+DISASTEROUS BIDEN POLICIES

+### n2022-05-27  Thinking about how to drive compromise  (Using 2020 election fraud example)

+- Assuming there is little evidence for massive fraud in the 2020 election, how do we ensure reasonable conservatives a successful push for a balanced conservative position?

+TRUMP WON -- Massive fraud perpetrated during the 2020 election

+:thumbs down:
+The 2020 US election was host to widespread election fraud.
+Several of these frauds were large enough to have independently thrown the election fraudulently in favor of Joe Biden.
+Thus we know that Donald Trump is almost certainly the rightful winner of the 2020 election.

+DISSENTING ALLY POSITION:
+There were voting irregularities in the 2020 election of unknown magnitude.
+We did not have the time, resources or access to properly assess this election, so we will never be sure.
+We cannot be sure that Trump would have won, but we also cannot be sure that he lost.

+NEUTRAL CRITIQUE:
+Every election presumably has some degree of fraud.
+The 2020 election had a many claims of fraud which resulted in a record number of 59 court cases being filed on behalf of Donald Trump.
+Everyone of these 59 cases was thrown out of court as lacking merit.
+Thus it seems quite improbable that somehow a massive fraud was committed, large enough to throw off the election across multiple indpendent states and not leave enough evidence even be considered in court.

+~

 ### m2022-05-09  Yashin and Phippa

 - Explain idea at highest level & get a gut check reaction; quick pointers